top of page

 “We want public input to be taken seriously and to be reflected in the maps."

-Maps must be made public at least 14 days in advance of any public hearings or votes in order to allow sufficient time for the public to review the maps, prepare testimony, and propose alternative maps.
+Maps must be made public at least 5 days in advance of any public hearings during a special session or votes in order to allow sufficient time for the public to review the maps, prepare testimony, and propose alternative maps.

-We Need 5 Days to Review Any Changes to Proposed Maps
+5. We Also Need at Least 5 Days to Review Any Proposed Changes

 Screen Shot 2021-01-24 at 8.40.24 PM.png